cbfacademy/react-starter-files/jsx-components/README.md

 3. Move the `Profile()` function code from the previous task ([task01/src/index.jsx](task01/src/index.jsx)) into the [src/Profile.jsx](task02/src/Profile.jsx) file.

-4. Replace the `Profile()` function call in the [task01/src/index.jsx](task01/src/index.jsx) file with a call to the JSX component.
-The component should  be called using XML-like syntax, eg. `<Profile>`
+4. Replace the string returned in the [task02/src/index.jsx](task02/src/index.jsx) file with a call to the JSX component.
+The component should  be called using XML-like syntax, eg. `<Profile /`>`

 5. Update the `Profile()` function to take one argument called `props`